imsajib02/Easy-Order/README.md

-# EasyOrder - Login with your email address, select a food category, select your food, insert quantity, add to cart, check your cart, put your address and phone number, place your order and you are done.
+# EasyOrder
-This is a conceptual appliccation for food ordering.
-It does not have all necessary functions but enough to show how it will operate.
-It can be categorized as a 'General' application.
-Not intended for a specific company or restaurent.
-It can be used for any food company or restaurent by modifying with their requirements.
+A conceptual food ordering application.
+Developed this for my own development practice.
+It has necessary functionalitties to show how it will operate.
+It can be categorized as a `General` application.
+Not intended for any specific company or restaurent.
+It is integrated with `Firbase Realtime Database`.
+The order is placed on the database.
+Since I developed it for my own practice, it does not has any `Payment Gateway`.